-Your honey may love roses on Valentine’s Day, but your cat wants a different sort of fragrance.
-Cats show their family-ness by mixing their own scent with that of the other critters in their family.
+Your partner may love roses on Valentine’s Day, but your cat wants a different sort of fragrance.
+Cats show familiarity by mixing their own scent with that of the other critters in their family.
 When cats live together, they often rub their heads on one another to mix the oils from the glands in front of their ears with the oils of the one they love.

 When your cat comes by to give you a nice head rub against your shin or shoulder, let her show you some love.
 Then return the gesture by rubbing her head, back, or tummy with your hand.
 The oils from your hand will mix with hers and she’ll be a happy Valentine.